uploadtigris/RealEstateQuery/breakdown.md

    - **Premium Data Insights for Users**:
      Provide premium insights like detailed neighborhood analysis, commute time filters, or historical property value trends as part of a subscription or one-time fee.

-This project would demonstrate not only your GIS and web development skills but also your ability to design user-centric applications with layered data integration.
-It’s practical, highly relevant, and has the potential for real-world use, making it a strong addition to your portfolio.
-Let me know if you'd like help with specific steps or technologies!